 The City Council heard a presentation on a potential 40-unit affordable housing development in downtown Alhambra.

-Event draws many struggling to avoid homelessness, while Mayor Adele Andrade-Stadler and Councilmember Ross Maza join the break out discussions.
+Event draws many struggling to avoid homelessness, while Mayor Adele Andrade-Stadler and Councilmember Ross Maza join the

 The housing forum, taking place on Thursday, will highlight the experiences of Asian immigrants who struggle with affordable housing.

 After a corporate takeover, rent hikes pushed tenants out of downtown Alhambra apartments built by a former Alhambra mayor.
 One of those former tenants, Bud Taylor, is now speaking out about rent control.